 If you encounter problems or have questions while using the General Scholarship application, please view the Application Help and Frequently Asked Questions.
 Some users may experience slow website performance as the deadline approaches.

 If selected for a scholarship award, award notification will be sent to EagleConnect, UNT’s official email service.
 Students are encouraged to monitor EagleConnect and myUNT for award information.
-Most awards will be announced by late June.
+Most awards are announced by late June.

 According to Texas Coordinating Board Rules for Public Institutions of Higher Education, relatives of University of North Texas board members may not receive certain scholarships from the institution or system on whose board the member serves.